elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 ### AES CBC Mode
 - Not secure agaisnt padding oracle attack
 - Attacker has IV\\C: 1 block of IV and 1 block of c
+- In this example, attacker already knows the size of the plaintext padding : 3
+- Generate some t:
 ![CS2107-2-21.PNG]({{site.baseurl}}/img/CS2107-2-21.PNG)